AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 A. Spacetime is a continuous

-four-dimensional differentiable manifold M 4 , which is Hausdorff and
+four-dimensional differentiable manifold M4, which is Hausdorff and

-that such extraneous would effectively exist.
+parts would not effectively exist.

 B. In spacetime M there may be various